-Certain sectors of the Turkish economy might have been or become overdeveloped, which might result in a negative impact on the Turkish economy.
+Certain sectors of the Turkish economy might have been or become overdeveloped, which might result in a negative impact on the Turkish economy

-Certain sectors of the Turkish economy might have been (or might become) overdeveloped, including in particular the construction of luxury residences, shopping centres, office buildings, hotels and other real estate related projects and various energy-related projects (including renewables and non-renewables).
+Certain sectors of the Turkish economy might have been (or might become) overdeveloped, including in particular the construction of luxury residences, shopping centres, office buildings, hotels and other real estate related projects and various renewable energy-related projects.
 For example, significant growth in the number of hotels is projected to occur over the coming years in anticipation of a continuing growth in international tourism, which might or might not in fact occur in light of geopolitical, economic or other factors.
-Any such overdevelopment might lead to a rapid decline in prices of these and other properties, or to the failure of some of these projects.
-Even if these events do not occur, the pace of development of such projects might negatively affect the growth of the Turkish economy.
-Should any of these events occur, then this could have a material adverse effect on the Group's business, financial condition and/or results of operations.
+Any such overdevelopment might lead to a rapid decline in prices of these and other properties or the failure of some of these projects.
+Even if this does not occur, the pace of development of such projects might decline in coming years as developers and project sponsors seek to reduce their risk, which might negatively affect the growth of the Turkish economy.
+Should any of such events occur, this could have a material adverse effect on the Group's business, financial condition and/or results of operations.